tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 do either of the two steps in order to get some examples to work properly:

-1. If it's a clean project, simply extract the contents of the LibraryAssets.zip file into the Library folder (Unity 3.4) or the ProjectSettings folder (unity 3.5+), overwriting what's there.
+1. If it's a clean project, simply extract the contents of the LibraryAssets.zip file into the Library folder (Unity 3.4) or the ProjectSettings folder (Unity 3.5+), overwriting what's there.
 2. Alternatively, or if it's an existing project, add 2 new layers: "2D UI" and "3D UI", without quotes.
    Not sure how?
 Select any game object, top right has a drop-down called "Layer", and it's likely set to "Default".
 Expand it, click "Add Layer", and add the 2 layers by typing them in the User Layer 8 and 9 fields.